The Real World: Sydney

 The Real World: Sydney is the nineteenth season of MTV's reality television series The Real World, which focuses on a group of diverse strangers living together for several months in a different city each season, as cameras follow their lives and interpersonal relationships.
 It is the only season to be filmed in Australia.

 The season featured a total of eight cast members over the course of the season, as one cast member was replaced after she voluntarily left the show.
 It is the third of four seasons of The Real World to be filmed entirely outside of the United States after The Real World: London in 1995, The Real World: Paris in 2003, and before The Real World: Cancun in 2009.

 Production lasted from February to May 26, 2007 and premiered on August 8 of that year, consisting of 24 episodes.
+A sneak peek of the first episode was first available on MTV On Demand on July 31, and a launch special aired on the network on August 1.

 Assignment

 Most seasons of The Real World, beginning with the fifth season, have included the assignment of a season-long group job or task to the housemates, continued participation in which has been mandatory to remain part of the cast since the Back to New York season.
 The Sydney cast was assigned to work for Contiki Tours, a vacation travel package planning company, creating a Sydney tour package.